gabrielkreusch/RN_Starter/README.md

   );
 ```
 <p align='justify'>
-In order, the instructor said that I should see a warning after ran the app because I needed especify a key to each element; well, it's not occurred.
+In order, the instructor said that I should see a warning, after ran the app, saying that it's necessary to provide a unique key to each element, otherwise, the React Native'll reload all the list every single update in the origin array; and, to avoid this, I should either explicitly specify these keys for each element or define a function in the 'keyExtractor' prop to do so.
+Well, it's not occurred.
 I believe this could have been fixed in some release between the one used by the instructor and mine.
+A default 'keyExtractor' function, for example.
 To test this I changed the 'keyExtractor' prop to a empty function, like below,  and... yes, I got the warning.
 </p>

 ```jsx